 The aquarium is also well-known for its marine life conservation efforts.
 Their programs seek to educate the public on wildlife rescue and marine animal care.

 Known for its laid-back, beachy chic feel, Coconut Grove is one of Miami’s most exclusive neighborhoods.
-Located on Biscayne Bay, “the Grove,” as locals call it, is filled with shops, cafes, boutiques, and museums.
+Located on Biscayne Bay, “the Grove,” as locals call it, is filled with shops, cafes, eateries, boutiques, and museums.

 While exploring Coconut Grove, drop some Benjamins at the CocoWalk.
 The upscale mall is the area’s top destination for serious retail therapy.